oracle/python-oracledb/doc/src/user_guide/installation.rst

    example::

        export LD_LIBRARY_PATH=/opt/oracle/instantclient_21_6:$LD_LIBRARY_PATH

+  Make sure this is set in each shell that invokes Python.
+Web servers and other daemons commonly reset environment variables so using ``ldconfig`` is generally preferred instead.

 5. If you use optional Oracle configuration files such as ``tnsnames.ora``, ``sqlnet.ora``, or ``oraaccess.xml`` with Instant Client, then put the files